Correct combat breathing: how and why

 As we have seen, the applications are many but before deepening them one by one, we have to impose our respiratory system some “preparatory” mechanics.

-Here are the first 3 steps:
+Here are the first 3 steps of 6 Dragons Kung Fu preparation:

 1. Inhale and exhale at the same time – We need to train ourselves to inhale and exhale at the same time, with nose and mouth (naturally, effortlessly, slowly or fast at our wish)

-2. Sync movements and breathing – We must learn to synchronize the more effective breathing phase with the movements of opening / closing that our body performs (eg. we inhale while loading a kick, we exhale throwing it, see The secrets of a perfect front kick)
+2. Sync movements and breathing – We must learn to synchronize the more effective breathing phase with the movements of opening / closing that our body performs (eg. we inhale while loading a kick, we exhale throwing it, see also The secrets of a perfect front kick)

-3. Sync speed and breathing – We must become able to connect the speed of our movements to the one of our breathing; once we acquired a certain familiarity we will become able to do the opposite (to impose the pace of our controlled breathing to our movements)
+3. Sync speed and breathing – We must become able to connect the speed of our movements to the one of our breathing; once we acquire a certain familiarity we will become able to do the opposite (to impose the pace of our controlled breathing to our movements)

 How to reach the 3 goals

-In order to achieve an effective combat breathing capability, it is simply necessary to be aware of how we inhale and exhale:
+In order to achieve an effective combat breathing capability, it is necessary to be aware of how we inhale and exhale:

 • The only type of breathing control practices that are good even for a beginner, are those related to meditation (read A meditation mini-guide: how to start)